trisbee/policies/tickets/en_terms.md

 amount of issued vouchers for the purchase of tickets).

-**3.13.** In the event that the Buyer complains about a payment transaction - purchase of a ticket for the Promoter\'s Event made through Trisbee - with the Buyer's bank, which finds the complaint justified (e.g. due to theft of the payment card or misuse thereof) and cancels the payment transaction, as a result of which the bank deducts the amount corresponding to the ticket price for the Promoter\'s Event from Trisbee\'s bank account, Trisbee shall be entitled to demand from the Promoter compensation for the amount thus deducted, including any costs associated with cancellation of the payment transaction.
-For these purposes, Trisbee may use the funds paid by Buyers for tickets to the Promoter\'s Event(s), if they have not already been sent to the Promoter.
+**3.13.** In the event that the Buyer complains about a payment transaction - purchase of a ticket for the Promoter's Event made through Trisbee - with the Buyer's bank, which finds the complaint justified (e.g. due to theft of the payment card or misuse thereof) and cancels the payment transaction, as a result of which the bank deducts the amount corresponding to the ticket price for the Promoter's Event from Trisbee's bank account, Trisbee shall be entitled to demand from the Promoter compensation for the amount thus deducted, including any costs associated with cancellation of the payment transaction.
+For these purposes, Trisbee may use the funds paid by Buyers for tickets to the Promoter's Event(s), if they have not already been sent to the Promoter.
 Otherwise, or if these funds are not sufficient, the Promoter is obliged to transfer the amount in question to the Trisbee's bank account without undue delay upon the Trisbee's call for payment.

-**3.14.** If an Event organized by the Promoter does not take place or is changed, this does not affect Trisbee\'s right to the agreed Remuneration for arranging of the ticket sales in the amount determined by the actual number of tickets sold through Trisbee, except when events beyond control occurred.
-In case that the cancellation of an Event or change of the date thereof occurs as a result of events beyond the Promoter\'s control (so-called force majeure) and, as a result of such events, the Buyer becomes entitled to a refund, the Promoter shall not be obliged to pay to Trisbee the Remuneration related to the refunded tickets for arranging of their sale, but instead is obliged to pay to
+**3.14.** If an Event organized by the Promoter does not take place or is changed, this does not affect Trisbee's right to the agreed Remuneration for arranging of the ticket sales in the amount determined by the actual number of tickets sold through Trisbee, except when events beyond control occurred.
+In case that the cancellation of an Event or change of the date thereof occurs as a result of events beyond the Promoter's control (so-called force majeure) and, as a result of such events, the Buyer becomes entitled to a refund, the Promoter shall not be obliged to pay to Trisbee the Remuneration related to the refunded tickets for arranging of their sale, but instead is obliged to pay to